ysei/ruby-1/thoughts.md

 Port JRuby Java Parser.

+Do not run parser in production, or run it server-side or in a Worker.

 # DOM methods

 Collect methods names and cache it in the `localeStorage`.
 Purge on the bowser version change or time pass.